-This material has been reproduced and communicated to you by or on behalf of Charles Sturt University pursuant to Part VB of the Copyright Act 1968 (the Act).
+This material has been reproduced and communicated to you by or on behalf of Charles Sturt University in accordance with section 113P of the Copyright Act 1968 (Act).

 The material in this communication may be subject to copyright under the Act.
 Any further reproduction or communication of this material by you may be the subject of copyright protection under the Act.

 Do not remove this notice.

 You cannot copy computer programs for teaching purposes without the permission of the copyright owner.

 You can copy up to 10% of a dramatic work, for example a play or screenplay.
 If copies of the dramatic work are not commercially available, you can copy up to the whole work.
 If copyright has expired or you have permission from the copyright owner you can copy the whole work.